kevinguebert/alexa-strava/README.md

     Let's review the above code real quick.

       - We send a request to Alexa with the intent `GetLastestActivity`
-      - Our code then handles this request which in turns sends a request to Strava for Athlete ID: 9503898 for 1 activity on one page
+      - Our code then handles this request which in turns sends a request to Strava for 1 activity on one page
       - We have a completion function that is called when finished that has `err` and `activities` as parameters

 20. With this knowledge of `err` and `activities` we can move forward with returning a response.

 21. As good software developers that we are, let's handle the `err` situation first.
-Well, so let's think about what the error scenarios can be.
+But first let's think about what the error scenarios can be.

     - Our request fails
     - The Athlete doesn't exist